Giving You the Smile of your Dreams

 Veneers are an excellent alternative to crowns in many situations.
 They provide a much more conservative approach to changing a tooth’s color, size or shape.
 Veneers can mask undesirable defects, such as teeth stained by tetracycline or damage due to an injury.
 Patients with gaps between their front teeth or teeth that are chipped or worn may consider veneers.
 Generally, veneers will last for many years.
 If, however, the tooth being covered is quite dark, the thin veneer may not be able to mask the discoloring.
 In that case, a dental crown may be a better option.

 What happens during the procedure?

-When your ceramic veneers are ready, the dentist places the veneers on the teeth to check their fit and get a sense of the shade or color.
+When your ceramic veneers are ready, Dr Martin or Dr Taylor places the veneers on the teeth to check their fit and get a sense of the shade or color.
 While the veneers are resting on your teeth, view the results, and pay particular attention to the color.
 To apply the veneer, the tooth is cleansed with specific chemicals to achieve a bond.
 Once a special cement is sandwiched between the veneer and tooth, a light beam hardens the cement.